Metaswitch/clearwater-nginx/docs/HTTPSCertificates.md

 ## Certificate signed by a well known CA

 This involves paying an existing trusted CA to sign your certificates.
 The steps required vary from CA to CA, but in general you will need to produce a CSR (see above) which you will send, along with proof of identity to your CA who will send you back a signed certificate along with their certificate chain.
 The certificate chain will lead back to a certificate that the clients already trust, and so they will be able to verify the certificate.
+This can be a timely and costly procedure.
 Popular CAs include Symantec, Comodo SSL and GlobalSign.